 Compositions within the canyons vary from grand views to small intimate settings.
 The wonderful thing about both canyons is the breadth of emotions you can communicate with a combination of composition and light.
 And of course, the light changes by the minute.
 If something strikes you, shoot it right away because in five minutes it could well be gone.

-In the choice of lenses, you may find that there are occasions where a longer lense is what you’ll want.
-But most of the time the shorter focal lengths are probably better - for a couple of reasons.
+In the choice of lenses, you may find that there are occasions where a longer lens is what you’ll want.
+But most of the time the shorter focal lengths are probably better – for a couple of reasons.
 If you’re going for sharp focus throughout the image, one of the primary reasons will be depth of field.
 Many of the compositions will have some elements that are quite close and others that are quite far away, something that is more easily handled by the wide angle lenses.
 You won’t necessarily need a fast lens because you’ll be stopped down to f/11 or f/16, again to maximize depth of field.
 On the other hand, if you’re shooting hand held you’ll want the fastest lens you have and will settle for images that will be soft in places.

 The biggest challenge in shooting these magnificent slot canyons is the light.
 The dynamic range can be extreme.
 The canyon floors can be extremely dark, especially Upper, while the walls above are bathed in direct sunlight.
 Dynamic range in Upper Antelope Canyon.